ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/github-one-stop-shop.md

 Well not actually everything:

 - GitHub [limits the size of files](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github) allowed in repositories.
 Moreover, Git isn't great for storing binary files which [are not diffable](https://opensource.com/life/16/8/how-manage-binary-blobs-git-part-7).
 Instead, you should store large and binary files in a dedicated file store like [Git LFS](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-git-large-file-storage)
-- Although [GitHub Secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) can securely store keys and credentials, it's not designed to be a comprehensive secret management tool – instead, consider an infrastructure-based solution such as [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) or [Microsoft Azure Key Vault](https://azure.microsoft.com/en-gb/products/key-vault/)
+- Although [GitHub Secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) can securely store keys and credentials and is great for personal projects, but it's not designed to be a comprehensive secret management tool – instead, consider an infrastructure-based solution such as [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) or [Microsoft Azure Key Vault](https://azure.microsoft.com/en-gb/products/key-vault/)

 This still leaves many other features that can be effectively incorporated into GitHub.

 ## Automation

 [GitHub Actions](https://docs.github.com/en/actions) automates software workflows, allowing users to build, test, and deploy code directly from their GitHub repositories.
 Since its release in 2019, it has become the preferred CI tool for [personal projects](https://blog.jetbrains.com/teamcity/2023/07/best-ci-tools/).
-The popularity of GitHub Actions is great vindication for the one-stop shop approach this post is promoting.
+GitHub Actions' popularity corroborates the integrated approach advocated in this post.
 It also helps that the YAML configuration is user-friendly, and that the [GitHub Marketplace](https://github.com/marketplace?type=) offers a vibrant and growing ecosystem with a wide range of pre-built actions.

 Due to limited support for complex workflows, industry adoption has been more gradual.
 Uptake will accelerate as more capabilities are added, such as [Job Summaries](https://github.blog/2022-05-09-supercharging-github-actions-with-job-summaries/) and [GitHub Actions Importer](https://github.blog/2023-03-01-github-actions-importer-is-now-generally-available/).
 As validation, in 2023 Thoughtworks upgraded the GitHub Actions rating from [`Trial` to `Adopt`](https://www.thoughtworks.com/en-gb/radar/platforms/github-actions).